 This includes getting as far as we can into internal and closed groups as possible.
 We are also incorporating image detection, with image to image and image to text detection.
 Dark web monitoring is another addition that was previously expensive but is now becoming more accessible.

-2. Improve AI detection
+2. Improve AI detection with automated tools

 We are improving our ability to detect whether someone is using a generative AI tool, such as ChatGPT, to generate practice test content.
 Then we can make sure that practice test content isn’t matching anything in the live item bank that would compromise a live test.
+Improving AI detection is another way security testing helps facilitate discussions and understanding of test results.

 Read our blog on identity-centric security to combat evolving threats.